 If you can’t bring yourself to part with your pet, you can make a big difference for your allergies if you simply restrict the dog’s access to your home.

-There are, however, ways to keep your dog’s dander to a minimum while still keeping him indoors.
+There are, however, ways to keep your dog’s dander to a minimum while still keeping them indoors.
 Whether you have an older dog or a puppy, start training him to stay off the furniture.

 No couch, no bed.
 Think of it this way: if your dog shares your bed, you’re essentially wrapping yourself in allergies every night.